gofynd/fdk-client-golang/documentation/PLATFORM.md

 | body |  DomainAddRequest | "Request body"

-Add new domain to application.
+Add a new domain to current sales channel.

 *Success Response:*